 The FASS Mentorship Programme, established in 2006, provides a link between FASS undergraduates and successful FASS alumni.
 Providing insights on specific career sectors and how to get ahead, established alumni act as Mentors to guide students in charting a career path ahead.

 Applications are submitted in the penultimate year.
 A call is made in February each year for students to sign up to the FASS Mentorship Programme.
-Applications are open now to students who are graduating in AY2017/18.
-Closing date is 15 March 2017.
-Sign up here.
+Applications cycle for students graduating in 2018 is closed.
+Students graduating in 2019 will be invited to sign-up in February 2018.

 The year-long mentorship programme starts from August, at the beginning of each academic year, until July of the following year.
 It caters specifically to students in their graduating year.
 We recommend: